CocoaPods/Molinillo/ARCHITECTURE.md

 different, smaller unwind was chosen instead):
   - Ignore any previously unused unwinds that would now unwind further than the highest index found in (1), if any
-  - For the remaining unused unwind, check whether the unwind has a chance of preventing us encountering the current conflict.
-For this to be the case, the unwind's requirement tree must overlap with an element of one of the requirement trees for the current conflict
+  - For the remaining unused unwinds, check whether the unwind has a chance of preventing us encountering the current conflict.
+For this to be the case, the unwind must have been rejected in favour of an unwind to one of the states in the current conflict's requirement tree
-    - TODO: I _think_ we can make this much stronger: the state that was rewound to instead of opting for this unwind must be in the requirement tree for the current conflict
   - If any such unwinds exist, use the one with the highest index (smallest unwind) instead of the one found in (1)
 3a.
 If no possible unwind was found in (1) and (2), raise a VersionConflict